 It is recognized that the occasional placement of a fixed anchor for belay, rappel, or protection purposes may be necessary and does not necessarily impair the future enjoyment of wilderness or violate the Wilderness Act.
 But fixed anchors or fixed equipment should be rare in wilderness.
-In addition, the establishment of bolt-intensive face climbs is considered incompatible with wilderness preservation due to the concentration of human activity that they support and the types and levels of impacts associated with such routes.
+Fixed anchors that are placed in more than an occasional manner, and those that are placed for convenience or to make an otherwise unclimbable route climbable, are incompatible with wilderness preservation.
+In addition, the establishment of bolt-intensive face climbs is considered incompatible with wilderness preservation due to the concentration of human activity that they support and the types and levels of impacts on wilderness character associated with such routes (e.g., impacts on the natural quality, opportunities for solitude).